Frequently Asked Questions (FAQs)

 Where are the clinical education sites?

 Numerous sites for clinical education are available throughout Tennessee and Kentucky, as well as outside the southeastern United States.
+The program also has established core sites in Florida, Connecticut, Texas and Arkansas.
+Students can expect to travel to one or more of these core sites during their clinical year.
 Elective clinical experiences may be obtained at approved locations.
 Students are responsible for their lodging, transportation and meals.

 Will I have any input into where my clinical rotations will be?